Mississippi Takes Step Toward Dropping Rebel Image From Flag

-Spectators at the Mississippi Capitol broke into applause Saturday as lawmakers took the first steps toward erasing the Confederate battle emblem from the state flag, a symbol that has come under intensifying criticism in recent weeks amid nationwide protests against racial injustice.
+Spectators at the Mississippi Capitol broke into applause Saturday as lawmakers took a big step toward erasing the Confederate battle emblem from the state flag, a symbol that has come under intensifying criticism in recent weeks amid nationwide protests against racial injustice.

 “The eyes of the state, the nation and indeed the world are on this House,” the second-ranking office in the Mississippi House, Jason White, told his colleagues.

-The House voted by more than the required two-thirds majority to suspend legislative deadlines and file a bill to change the flag.
-The Senate was expect to vote on the suspension later Saturday.
+The House and Senate voted by more than the required two-thirds majority to suspend legislative deadlines and file a bill to change the flag.
 That would allow debate on a bill as soon as Sunday.

 Politics